-Business View Magazine interviews Erika van der Horst, St. Maarten Medical Center Facilities Manager, for our focus on Best Managed Healthcare in the Caribbean.
+Business View Caribbean interviews Erika van der Horst, St. Maarten Medical Center Facilities Manager, for our focus on Best Managed Healthcare in the Caribbean.

 Sint Maarten Medical Center (SMMC) opened its doors on March 17th, 1991, as the successor of St. Rose Hospital.
 Recently celebrating its 26th anniversary, SMMC is a thriving, non-profit organization that manages and carries out hospital functions serving the community of Dutch St Maarten in the north-eastern Caribbean.
 Patient care services also support surrounding smaller islands, such as Saba, St. Eustatius, and Anguilla, and others in the region.